How to Invest in Real Estate with a Self Directed IRA LLC

 What is a Self-Directed IRA LLC?

 A Limited Liability Company (or LLC) is a type of legal entity where LLC owners, known as members, have “limited liability”, which means they receive a liability protection similar to a corporation.
-Creating an IRA LLC is one strategy IRA investors have used to purchase real estate, to gain what is known as “checkbook control” over their IRA, allowing both greater control and lower transaction fees by doing more of the recordkeeping yourself.
+Creating a Self-Directed IRA LLC is one strategy IRA investors have used to purchase real estate, to gain what is known as “checkbook control” over their IRA, allowing both greater control and lower transaction fees by doing more of the recordkeeping yourself.

-To obtain checkbook control, you’ll need to establish an LLC that is owned by your IRA.
-IRAR Trust cannot do this for you, but there are resources to help available.
-You can start your research on the internet.
-The requirements for opening an LLC vary from county to county, so be sure to check your local resources.
 Once the LLC is established, you’ll set up a business banking account in its name— this will require a Tax ID Number (EIN) as well as a copy of your Articles of Organization and Operating Agreement.
 You’ll fund the business checking account from your Self-Directed IRA.
 The bank used to (before the days of internet banking) provide a checkbook that gives you direct access to those funds when you open your bank account— that’s why this is often referred to as “checkbook control”.
 If you have further questions about this process, please reach out to an IRA Resources representative, we’d be happy to assist.

 To reiterate, IRA Resources does not sell or create LLCs.
 To learn more about the specific requirements of forming an LLC, visit the IRS website, or with your local SBA office.